Intelliabb/XamarinControls/README.md

-# XamarinFormsCheckbox
+# Xamarin Controls
-Cross-platform checkbox for Xamarin.Forms.
+Cross-platform controls for Xamarin and Xamarin.Forms.